Haaruuns/front-end/Coursework/learning_diary.md

 While doing this, I learned some new JavaScript tricks, like classList.toggle() for showing and hiding the answers, and e.target.closest().
 These little discoveries made me understand the DOM much better.

-In CSS, I got more comfortable with specific selectors, for example input '[type="email"']', and I also used .faq-group-body.open to style the FAQ item when it’s opened.
+In CSS, I got more comfortable with specific selectors, for example input `[type="email"] `, and I also used .faq-group-body.open to style the FAQ item when it’s opened.
 Seeing how CSS and JavaScript work together like that was a nice "aha" moment.

 I also created a footer with navigation links.
 Overall, I improved my understanding of how JavaScript and CSS work together to build interactive web components.